moshiur00/Fine-Tuning-GPT3-5-Sentiment-Analysis/README.md

-# Fine-Tuned GPT-3.5 Turbo Sentiment Analysis
+# Fine-Tuned GPT-3.5 Turbo For Sentiment Analysis Task

 This project focuses on fine-tuning OpenAI's GPT-3.5 model for sentiment analysis tasks.
-The workflow includes data preprocessing, fine-tuning the model using different techniques, and evaluating its performance.
+The workflow includes data preprocessing, fine-tuning the model, and evaluating its performance.

 ## Project Structure